andrey-mokhov/graphql-php/docs/en/spiral/input-object-field.md

 # Defining fields of an InputObjectType

-Defining a field of a GraphQL ObjectType is possible:
+Defining a field of a GraphQL InputObjectType is possible:
 - using the `Andi\GraphQL\Attribute\InputObjectField` attribute ([link](#input-object-field-via-attribute));
 - by implementing the interface `Andi\GraphQL\Definition\Field\InputObjectFieldInterface` ([link](#input-object-field-via-interface));

 ## <a id="input-object-field-via-attribute">Definition via attribute</a>

-Defining a field of an input ObjectType using the `#[InputObjectField]` attribute is only possible for classes<br />marked with the `#[InputObjectType]` attribute.
+Defining a field of an InputObjectType using the `#[InputObjectField]` attribute is only possible for classes<br />marked with the `#[InputObjectType]` attribute.
 The attribute can be applied to properties and methods.
 In this case, the method defining the field must have a single parameter.